ansible/ansible/docs/docsite/rst/user_guide/playbooks_variables.rst

 Often you'll want to set variables based on what groups a machine is in.
 For instance, maybe machines in Boston want to use 'boston.ntp.example.com' as an NTP server.

-See the :doc:`intro_inventory` document for multiple ways on how to define variables in inventory.
+See the :ref:`intro_inventory` document for multiple ways on how to define variables in inventory.

 .. _playbook_variables: